 Myth: The biggest myths of all about photography is that it is an easy job to do.
 Anyone with an expensive camera can shoot a decent picture.
 Photography doesn’t require studies and those who are poor at studies, choose the profession.
 Also, photographers earn thousands of dollars a year by charging too much for just taking photographers.

 Photography is not a profession, it’s a hobby and the people who don’t have any aim in life get involved in it.
 These are some of the common myths about photography.
 Even though this myth should have been on top but since it’s a major mood killer, we kept it at the bottom.

 Fact: The reality is that photography requires skills that one learns over the ears of time.
 Photography is not as easy as one might think it is.
-There is so much competition and every day a new photographer makes headlines for clicking an iconic image that the world has never seen.
+There are so much competition and every day a new photographer makes headlines for clicking an iconic image that the world has never seen.
 And that’s how things are in the photography world.